DavidWells/davidwells.io-v1/content/blog/2019-05-09-netlify-year-one.md

 [All of the CLI commands can be seen here](https://cli.netlify.com/)

-The CLI is extendable via plugins and there is much more in store for it in the future.
+The CLI is extendable via plugins, and there is much more in store for it in the future.

 <br />

 ## ⚡️ functions.netlify.com

-In an effort to educate the world of whats possible with serverless tech, I built out the [functions.netlify.com](https://functions.netlify.com) site.
+In an effort to educate the world of what's possible with serverless tech, I built out the [functions.netlify.com](https://functions.netlify.com) site.

-It's the one stop shop for all things [Netlify Functions](https://www.netlify.com/docs/functions/)
+It's the one-stop shop for all things [Netlify Functions](https://www.netlify.com/docs/functions/)

 - [Functions Examples](https://functions.netlify.com/examples)
 - [Functions Tutorials](https://functions.netlify.com/tutorials)